awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-api.md

 ```

 **Note**
 Config documents may require special formatting, such as escaping quotes, depending on how you provide them to Elastic Beanstalk\.
-See [Providing Custom Metric Config Documents](health-enhanced-cloudwatch.md#health-enhanced-cloudwatch-configdocument) for examples\.
+See [Providing custom metric config documents](health-enhanced-cloudwatch.md#health-enhanced-cloudwatch-configdocument) for examples\.